PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Use-case 5: Write Python function; group fairness taxonomy

 In this use-case, which is related to the 'Excellent' criteria of ILO 3.1, you will be asked to build, train, and evaluate a binary classification model on its group level fairness by writing a Python function that returns an appropriate fairness metric, and corresponding calculation.
-To successfully solve this use-case, you will need to use AXA's [The Fairness Compass](https://rb.gy/vze3w3), and the Python functions that you wrote for use-case 3.
+To successfully solve this use-case, you will need to use AXA's [The Fairness Compass](https://rb.gy/vze3w3), and the Python functions that you wrote for Use-case 3.

 __To solve this use-case, you will need to:__